Estate houses in Scotland: Interiors

 The creation of estate houses led to greater privacy, comfort and luxury for the families who lived in them.
 Interiors were remodelled, with broader staircases, family rooms were added and heating was improved.
 Oriel windows gave better views, more light and could be opened for fresh air.
 After the Reformation, which virtually ended religious patronage of art in Scotland, craftsmen and artists turned to secular patrons.
 With the departure of the Scottish court for England in 1603, Jenny Wormald argues that there was a shift "from court to castle" in patronage and creativity; estate houses became repositories of art and elaborate furnishings that illustrated the wealth and taste of their occupants.

 One result was a flourishing of Scottish Renaissance painted ceilings and walls in estate houses.
 These included detailed coloured patterns and scenes, of which over a hundred examples survive.
 The designs relied upon continental pattern books that often led to the incorporation of humanist moral and philosophical symbolism, as well as elements that called on heraldry, piety, classical myths and allegory.
-The earliest example still extant is at the Hamilton palace of Kinneil, West Lothian, decorated in the 1550s for the then regent the James Hamilton, Earl of Arran.
+The earliest example still extant is at the Hamilton palace of Kinneil, West Lothian, decorated in the 1550s for the then-regent James Hamilton, Earl of Arran.
 Other examples include the ceiling at Prestongrange House, undertaken in 1581 for Mark Kerr, Commendator of Newbattle, and the long gallery at Pinkie House, painted for Alexander Seaton, Earl of Dunfermline in 1621.

 Scottish estate houses were increasingly adorned with paintings, including portraits, landscapes and later classical, genre and historical paintings.
 Thomas Warrender (fl.
 1673–1713) made his living as a house decorator, working closely with architects, including William Adam.
 He may have trained James Norie (1684–1757), who with his sons James (1711–36) and Robert (d.
 1766) also worked with the Adams, painting the houses of the peerage with Scottish landscapes that were pastiches of Italian and Dutch scenes.
 They tutored many artists and have been credited with the inception of the tradition of Scottish landscape painting that would come to fruition from the late eighteenth century.
 The painters Allan Ramsay (1713–84), Gavin Hamilton (1723–98), the brothers John (1744–68/9) and Alexander Runciman (1736–85), Jacob More (1740–93) and David Allan (1744–96), mostly began in the tradition of the Nories, but were artists of European significance, spending considerable portions of their careers outside Scotland.
 Henry Raeburn (1756–1823) was the most significant artist of the eighteenth century to pursue his entire career in Scotland, and from this point Scottish painters would be able to be professionals in their homeland, often supplying the nobility and lairds with works to fill the walls of their houses.